zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/linq-dynamic/ef-core-linq-dynamic.md

 ## Execute

-The Execute method is the LINQ Dynamic ultimate methods which let you evaluate and execute a dynamic expression and return the result.
+The Execute method is the LINQ Dynamic ultimate method which lets you evaluate and execute a dynamic expression and return the result.

  - Execute
  - Execute< TResult >